typeworld/typeworld/Lib/typeWorld/api/README.md

 ### dateFirstPublished

-Date of the initial release of the family.
+Human readable date of the initial release of the family.
 May be overriden on font level at [Font.dateFirstPublished](#user-content-class-font-attribute-datefirstpublished).

 __Required:__ False<br />
 __Type:__ Str<br />